The 12 Best Long Island Beach Towns for Families That Aren't the Hamptons

 Read on for a rundown of a dozen Long Island beach towns not on the East End–plus a quickie guide to Fire Island.
 These communities are so charming you could check out a different one each week and still have a few left over to visit come fall.
 For more fun things to do this season, check out our Summer Fun Guide, and be sure to bookmark our frequently-updated Family Activity Calendar.

 Long Island Beach Towns in Nassau

 Theodore Roosevelt Memorial Park and Beach in Oyster Bay is near the 26th president's former home.
-Photos courtesy of Town of Oyster Bay
+Photos courtesy of the Town of Oyster Bay

-The historic North Shore community claims President Theodore Roosevelt as its most famous former residents.
+The historic North Shore community claims President Theodore Roosevelt as its most famous former resident.
 You can tour his beautiful home, known as the Summer White House, at Sagamore Hill National Historic Site.
 Have a picnic, swing on the swings, or go for a swim at Theodore Roosevelt Memorial Park and Beach.
 Afterward, stroll down Main Street for shopping and dining.
-And, come October be sure to visit again for the annual Oyster Festival.
+And, come October, be sure to visit again for the annual Oyster Festival.

 Port Washington's Manorhaven Beach Park offers a host of outdoor activities in the summer.
 Photo courtesy of the Town of North Hempstead

-Family-Friendly Beach Communities in Western Suffolk
+Long Island Beach Towns in Western Suffolk